 While matcha contains less caffeine than a typical cup of coffee, it provides a more sustained and stable energy boost due to the presence of L-theanine, an amino acid that helps the body absorb caffeine more slowly.
 This makes matcha a great option for those looking for a gentler, longer-lasting form of energy.

-The amount of caffeine in a lavender matcha latte depends on several factors.
+The amount of caffeine in lavender matcha latte depends on several factors.
 These include the amount of matcha powder used, as well as the size of the serving.
 To clarify, here’s a breakdown of the estimated caffeine content based on different serving sizes:

 Caffeine Content by Serving Size: